-Even in this country, we have had complaints of judge-made law; even in this country, where the standard of morality is higher than in almost any other part of the world; where, during several generations, not one depositary of our legal traditions has incurred the suspicion of personal corruption; where there are popular institutions; where every decision is watched by a shrewd and learned audience; where there is an intelligent and observant public; where every remarkable case is fully reported in a hundred newspapers; where, in short, there is everything which can mitigate the evils of such a system.
+Even in this country, we have had complaints of judge-made law; even in this country, where the standard Judge-made law; even in this country, where the standard of morality is higher than in almost any other part of the world; where, during several generations, not one depositary of our legal traditions has incurred the suspicion of personal corruption; where there are po-pular institutions; where every decision is watched by a shrewd and learned audience; where there is an intelligent and observant public; where every remarkable case is fully reported in a hundred newspapers; where, in short, there is everything which can mitigate the evils of such a system.
 But judge-made law, where there is an absolute government and a lax morality, where there is no bar and no public, is a curse and a scandal not to be endured.
 It is time that the magistrate should know what law he is to administer, that the subject should know under what law he is to live.
 We do not mean that all the people of India should live under the same law: far from it: there is not a word in the bill, there was not a word in my right honorable friend's speech, susceptible of such an interpretation.
 We know how desirable that object is; but we also know that it is unattainable.
 We know that respect must be paid to feelings generated by differences of religion, of nation, and of caste.
 Much, I am persuaded, may be done to assimilate the different systems of law without wounding those feelings.
 But, whether we assimilate those systems or not, let us ascertain them; let us digest them.
 We propose no rash innovation; we wish to give no shock to the prejudices of any part of our subjects.
 Our principle is simply this; uniformity where you can have it; diversity where you must have it; but in all cases certainty.

-As I believe that India stands more in need of a

-code than any other country in the world, I believe also that there is no country on which that great benefit can more easily be conferred.
+As I believe that India stands more in need of a code than any other country in the world, I believe also that there is no country on which that great benefit can more easily be conferred.
 A code is almost the only blessing, perhaps it is the only blessing, which absolute governments are better fitted to confer on a nation than popular governments.
-The work of digesting a vast and artificial system of unwritten junicamudence is for more could professional and for house the state of the letter of the state risprudence is far more easily performed, and far better performed, by few minds than by many, by a Napoleon than by a Chamber of Deputies and a Chamber of Peers, by a government like that of Prussia or Denmark than by a government like that of England.
-A quiet knot of two or three veteran jurists is an infinitely better machinery for such a purpose than a large popular assembly divided, as such assemblies and a purpose that a large popular assembly divided, as such assemblies. almost always are, into adverse factions.
-This seems almost always are, into adverse factions.
+The work of digesting a vast and artificial system of unwritten jurisprudence is far more easily performed, and far better performed, by few minds than by many, by a Napo-leon than by a Chamber of Deputies and a Chamber of Peers, by a government like that of Prussia or Denmark than by a government like that of England.
+A quiet knot of two or three veteran jurists is an infinitely better machinery for such a purpose than a large popular assembly divided, as such assemblies almost always are, into adverse factions.
 This seems to me, therefore, to be precisely that point of time at which the advantage of a complete written code of laws may most easily be conferred on India.
 It is a work which cannot be well performed in an age of barbarism, which cannot without great difficulty be performed in an age of freedom.
 It is a work which especially belongs to a government like that of India, to an enlightened and paternal despotism.